WantClue/Pisces-scripts/README.md

 ```

-Some parts of this script use a different repository created by https://www.github.com/inigoflores
+Some parts of this script use a different repository created by https://www.github.com/inigoflores and https://www.github.com/moophlo